AccumulateNetwork/accumulate/docs/protocol/Signing.md

 ## Constructing Envelopes

 - Transactions are submitted to the protocol within envelopes.
-- An envelope comprises signatures and a transaction.
+- An envelope is comprised of signatures and a transaction.
-- A transaction comprises a principal account, initiator hash, and body.
+- A transaction is comprised of a principal account, initiator hash, and body.

 ## Signing Transactions